Deepbaran/JavaScript/README.md

 ===============
 Variables:
 ===============
-var - These are Functional scoped.
+var - These are Functional scoped or lexical scoped.
 This means that once declared, they are accessible through out the function or if declared in global scope then is accessible throughout the code.
 We can redeclare a var variable.
 Hoisting is also happens to them unless stopped by using the strict keyword.

 let - These are block scoped.
 These act as normal variables.
 We cannot redeclare a let variable.